rodfchaves/OpenCharlie/README.md

-ATTENTION: THIS IS STILL A PROOF OF CONCEPT, I DO NOT GUARANTTEE ITS SAFETY, USE IT BY YOUR OWN RISK
+**ATTENTION: THIS IS STILL A PROOF OF CONCEPT, I DO NOT GUARANTTEE ITS SAFETY, USE IT BY YOUR OWN RISK**

-About Chalie Assistant
+# About Charlie Assistant

-This is an assistant focused on elderly and disabled people.
+This is a Virtual Assistant focused on older and disabled population.
-Current Features
+## Current Features
-1. Conversation
+### 1. Conversation
+Capable of maintaning a conversation with the user for a long period of time.

-2. Music Controller
+### 2. Music Controller
+Play, pause, search, skip to previous and next tracks.

-3. Time
+### 3. Time
+Answer the time in the requested timezone.

+## Current Integrations
+### Conversation
+Open AI

+### Voice
+Open AI

+### Music
+Spotify

+### Transcription
+Open AI

+### Wake Word
+Charlie